-Junior doctor Niksa Soltani began working as a locum psychiatrist with Medacs Healthcare last summer.
-She fell in love with the profession and realised that psychiatry was where she wanted to be.
-Read our interview to find out more about Dr Soltani’s placement and why she couldn’t have chosen a better field to specialise in.
+Junior doctor Niksa Soltani began working as a locum psychiatrist with Medacs Healthcare in the summer of 2016.
+She quickly fell in love with the profession and soon realised that psychiatry was the profession she wanted to pursue.

-What would you tell another junior doctor who was interested in a career in psychiatry?
+What would you tell other junior doctors who are interested in a career in psychiatry?

 “I would tell them to go for it.
 Psychiatry is one of the specialisms where you can really make a difference to someone’s life.
 If you’re a good listener with excellent communication skills, you are interested in pharmacology and enjoy working with people, I would recommend doing a month’s placement in psychiatry to see if it is right for you.”

 “There are a couple of things that I wish I had known before the placement.

 Medicine is a big part of psychiatry, as mental health conditions can cause physical symptoms.
 I often see patients with chest pains, bowel problems and other physical health problems.

 Like many people, I had been nervous about working in a psychiatric ward as there is still a lot of stigma attached to the profession.
 It really isn’t as scary as I thought it would be and the majority of patients are lovely.